 What Happens After a Positive PEP Check?

-If a PEP check returns a positive result, the company should apply EDD measures to minimize the risk of the person being able to use the organization’s infrastructure and workflows to launder money acquired illegally – usually from bribes.
+If a PEP check returns a positive result, the company should apply EDD measures to minimize the risk that the person can use the organization’s infrastructure and workflows to launder money acquired illegally—usually from bribes.

 Once someone is established as a PEP, the FATF Recommendations outline a series of steps to take.

-These include obtaining approval from the financial institution’s senior management – particularly individuals who have clearance to approve AML and CFT policies.
-Also, the source of the funds being deposited needs to be established, and the business relationship should be monitored.
+These include obtaining approval from the financial institution’s senior management—particularly individuals who have clearance to approve AML and CFT policies.
+The source of the funds being deposited needs to be established, and the business relationship should be monitored.

 non-PEP customers | PEP customers | |